gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 This option will download, build and link (at building time) the following tools and files:

- * A basic software-defined GNSS signal generator based on [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim){:target="_blank"} and available at [https://bitbucket.org/jarribas/gnss-simulator](https://bitbucket.org/jarribas/gnss-simulator){:target="_blank"}, which includes some sample RINEX and trajectory (.cvs) files used by optional tests.
+ * A basic software-defined GNSS signal generator based on [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim){:target="_blank"} and available at [https://bitbucket.org/jarribas/gnss-simulator](https://bitbucket.org/jarribas/gnss-simulator){:target="_blank"}, which includes some sample RINEX and trajectory (.csv) files used by optional tests.
  * The [GPSTk project](http://www.gpstk.org){:target="_blank"}, an open source library and suite of applications for the satellite navigation community.
 GPSTk is sponsored by [Space and Geophysics Laboratory](http://sgl.arlut.utexas.edu){:target="_blank"}, within the [Applied Research Laboratories](http://www.arlut.utexas.edu){:target="_blank"} at the [University of Texas at Austin](https://www.utexas.edu){:target="_blank"} (ARL:UT).
 GPSTk is the by-product of GPS research conducted at ARL:UT since before the first satellite launched in 1978; it is the combined effort of many software engineers and scientists.
 In 2003, the research staff at ARL:UT decided to open source much of their basic GNSS processing software as the GPSTk.
 The source code is currently available from [https://github.com/SGL-UT/GPSTk](https://github.com/SGL-UT/GPSTk){:target="_blank"}.
  * It downloads `gps_l2c_m_prn7_5msps.dat`, a file containing raw GNSS signal samples that is used by some tests as input data.